(International Boarding School in Madrid)

 Our international purpose-built boarding school in Madrid, offers some of the best boarding accommodation in Europe.
 The new boarding house called Tenbury House opened in September 2011 is home to over 44 students from all over the world.
 The International Boarding School offers a “home away from home” environment.

 At Tenbury Boarding House pupils are allocated in en-suite bedrooms with heating and AC, with wireless Internet.
-In addition there is a dining room, a common room, a TV room, a study room, a kitchen that pupils can use to make light meals and a laundry.
-During the evenings and weekends, the students in Tenbury House have full use of these facilities and can also take advantage of many of the school’s sports facilities.
+In addition there is a dining room, a common room, a TV room, a study room, a kitchen that pupils can use to make light meals and a laundry room.
+During the evenings and weekends, the students in Tenbury House have full access to these facilities and can also take advantage of many of the school’s sports facilities available.

 Tenbury House has boys’ accommodation on one floor and girls’ on the other.
 Most students will share a room with others of a similar age.
 Each floor is also the home to Boarding staff and their families.